PatrickMaiyer/Portapack_Wiki/Options.md

 You have to keep pressed for at least a second on each target for the app to guess the touch area correctly and show next target on release.
 ## App Settings
-Allow to specify if you want to load / save application settings at app start/end:
+Allow to specify if you want to load / save application settings at app start/end.
+App settings are saved in the /SETTINGS folder.
  * Load app settings
  * Save app settings
 ## Converter